chris-skud/elastic-voyeur/README.md

-If you want to quickly spin up an instance of ElasticSearch to test the Voyeur client, you can use the script located here <>.
+If you want to quickly spin up an instance of ElasticSearch to test the Voyeur client, you can use the instructions here: https://github.com/aglover/coffer

-You must have VirtualBox and Vagrant installed.